 Governments will not forgo their tax revenue that easily especially now when there are a lot of people trying to save tax this way.
 Just because you weren’t spending more than 182 days in your home country, you will not necessarily have a strong case against tax authorities.

-First of all, not all countries follow the residence-based taxation system.
+Not all countries follow the residence-based taxation system.
 If you are a citizen of countries that follow citizenship-based taxation like the USA, you will most likely be a tax resident somewhere.

 Domicile is different to residence; it is where you belong and not where you actually live.
-For perpetual travellers without a true residence, your domicile will become an important condition to determine your tax residence.
+For perpetual travelers without a true residence, your domicile will become an important condition to determine your tax residence.

-You will have to show that you have a stronger connection elsewhere, which might be difficult as a perpetual traveller due to its temporaryy nature and not permanent nature of home.
+You will have to show that you have a stronger connection elsewhere, which might be difficult as a perpetual traveller due to its temporary nature and not permanent nature of home.
 Your country of citizenship is also a strong candidate to be your domicile.

 Now with better information systems and transparent communication between financial authorities and financial institutions around the world, they are able to track the income of digital nomads with more ease.

 Remember that your home country is really keen on taxing you and unless you have clear answers for why your country is no longer your home country, you always are on the lookout.

-Taxation at Source
+Digital Nomad Taxation at Source

 Incomes are not just taxed in the hands of recipients but also at their source.
 This mechanism is designed to help the authorities’ collect taxes without going through the hassle of identifying the recipient.